 Antitussives should not be used for persistent or chronic cough that occurs with smoking, asthma, chronic bronchitis, or emphysema, or for cough accompanied by excessive mucus or phlegm.

 Follow the dosage instructions on the product label or given by your doctor closely.
 In some cases, dextromethorphan can be habit forming.

-Nausea or other gastrointestinal upsetSlight drowsinessDizzinessNervousness or restlessness
+Nausea or other gastrointestinal upsetSlight drowsinessLightheadednessNervousness or restlessness

-Guaifenesin is though to increase respiratory tract fluid, which in turn should reduce the thickness of phlegm in the lungs and enable it to be cleared more easily.
+Guaifenesin is thought to increase respiratory tract fluid, which should reduce the thickness of phlegm in the lungs and enable it to be cleared more easily.

 Drink plenty of water while taking guaifenesin to help loosen phlegm in the lungs.